pananton/busrpc-spec/busrpc.md

 Some block comments are treated specially by this specification:
 * block comment for `ServiceDesc` is considered a service description
+* block comment for `NamespaceDesc` is considered a service description
 * block comment for `ClassDesc` is considered a class description
 * block comment for `MethodDesc` is considered a method description